-Whether you're at the beach, or at the lake, or just bumping around home soaking up your last long weekend for a good while (don't think about it), these recipes will make the weekend happier, more festive, more memorable, and therefore make it last, maybe forever.
+Whether you're at the beach, or at the lake, or just bumping around home soaking up the sun, these recipes will make the weekend happier, more festive, more memorable, and therefore make it last, maybe, forever.

 Don't just grill a burger; stuff it with bacon and chorizo and smear romesco all over it!
 Eat pimento cheese!
 And barbecue chicken with two types of mayo!
 Stand around drinking boozy grasshopper shakes and eating little salt-crusted potatoes and making a mess of yourself.

 Let's go all out for Labor Day.
 Here are 29 ways to do it.

 Think you know how to boil potatoes?
 Think again.
 Instead of a big pot, this recipe turns to a wide pan, just enough water to cover, and a hefty amount of salt.
 The result?
 Your new favorite app or side dish.